Judy Morris: Career

-Returning to Australia, Morris's next role was not to come until she reached the age of 20 when, in 1967, she worked in the ABC television series, Bellbird.
-Impressing casting agents, she was cast in numerous well known television series, including (see drop-down filmography list for further details) seven episodes in Division 4, four episodes in Matlock Police and three episodes in Homicide series.
+Returning to Australia, Morris's next role was not to come until she reached the age of 20 when, in 1967, she worked on the ABC television series, Bellbird.
+Impressing casting agents, she was cast in numerous well known television series, including seven episodes of Division 4, four episodes of Matlock Police and three episodes of Homicide, Over There (24 episodes) and Certain Women (26 episodes).

-In 1970, she starred in the short portmanteau film 3 to Go.
-During this time she also moved to more provocative (for its time) television, especially in the sex series of Alvin Purple, and then under the direction of Tim Burstall as Sybil the babysitter in Libido: The Child (one of four parts of a portmanteau film that showed various aspects of human sexuality).
-In this part Morris awakens the sexuality of the boy that she is babysitting.
+In 1970, she starred in the portmanteau film 3 to Go.
+During this time she also moved to more provocative (for its time) television, especially in the sexually charged series Alvin Purple, and then under the direction of Tim Burstall as Sybil the babysitter in Libido: The Child (one of four parts of a portmanteau film that showed various aspects of human sexuality).
+In her role, Morris awakens the sexuality of the boy that she is babysitting.
 For her part, Morris won the 1973 Australian Film Industry (AFI) Best Actress in a Lead Role.
-Morris then played the part of "Sam" in the 1978 movie In Search of Anna, before receiving top billing as the wife "Jill Cowper" in the 1979 black comedy The Plumber, which began its life as a small 6 week television series directed by Peter Weir but following its success was produced as a DVD titled The Mad Plumber.
+Morris then played the part of Sam in the 1978 movie In Search of Anna, before receiving top billing as the wife Jill Cowper in the 1979 black comedy The Plumber, which began its life as a small 6 week television series directed by Peter Weir, but following its success was produced as a DVD titled The Mad Plumber.

 The 1980s brought further success.
-She starred in Maybe This Time (1980), Strata (1983), Phar Lap (1983) as Bea Davis, the wife of Phar Lap's owner David J. Davis, and played the part of "Catherine Faulkner", the mother of the main character, "Kat Stanton", (played by Nicole Kidman) in Bangkok Hilton (1989).
-In 1986 Morris was cast as Margaret 'Meg' Stenning in the miniseries The Last Frontier, that also starred Jason Robards as her father Edward Stenning, fellow Australian Jack Thompson as her brother, the black sheep of the family, Nick Stenning, and American actress Linda Evans as Kate Adamson-Hannon.
-(This miniseries was released on 3 November 1986).
-During and after this work she also played the role of "Liz Beare", the daughter-in-law of "Maggie Beare" (played by Ruth Cracknell) in the Mother and Son series that ran from 1984 to 1994.
-She also starred as an American photographer in Razorback.
+She starred in Maybe This Time (1980), Strata (1983), Phar Lap (1983) as Bea Davis, the wife of Phar Lap's owner David J. Davis, and played the part of Catherine Faulkner, the mother of the main character, Kat Stanton, (played by Nicole Kidman) in Bangkok Hilton (1989).
+In 1986 Morris was cast as Margaret 'Meg' Stenning in the miniseries The Last Frontier, which also starred Jason Robards as her father Edward Stenning, fellow Australian Jack Thompson as her brother, the black sheep of the family, Nick Stenning, and American actress Linda Evans as Kate Adamson-Hannon.
+During and after this work she also played the role of Liz Beare, the daughter-in-law of Maggie Beare (played by Ruth Cracknell) in the series Mother and Son, which ran from 1984 to 1994.
+She also starred as an American photographer in Ozploitation film Razorback.

-Following this, amongst other work, she was cast in the role of "Mrs Muggleton" in eight episodes of the Spellbinder (1995) television series.
+Following this, she was cast in the role of Mrs Muggleton in eight episodes of Spellbinder (1995), amongst other work.

-In 1996, she had voiced Melba the Crocodile from an animated TV show called Crocadoo.
+In 1996, she voiced Melba the Crocodile for the animated TV show Crocadoo.